richkylet/richkylet.github.io/CV.md

 * Developed an \textit{in vitro} sonophoresis system for autonomous (MATLAB) treatment and data aquisition
 * Conducted spectral analysis of acoustically-measured cavitation bubble  emissions (MATLAB)
 * Conducted data/statistical analyses on measured quantities (MATLAB/R)
+* Measured,  simulated, and reconstructed transmitted, received, and scattered acoustic fields %(MATLAB)
+* Developed standard techniques for quantitative acoustic measurements %calibrating the receive sensitivity of single-element ultrasound transducers for
+* Developed theory for quantifying cavitation activity from quantitative acoustic measurements
+* Conducted validation simulations (Monte Carlo) and measurements

 **That Other Job You Had**